industrial-edge/iih-semantics-getting-started/docs/Installation.md

 OPC UA Connector reads data from PLC OPC UA Server and sends data to the IE Databus where the IIH app will collect it.

-In order to build this infrastructure we need the following connectors and apps:
+In order to build this infrastructure, we need the following connectors and apps:

 - IE Databus
 - OPC UA Connector